Being Your Horse’s Advocate Won’t Change The World, But It Will Change Your Horse’s World!

 The key differences in this membership part are:

 - Membership allows you to interact with like-minded people through forums, discussions, and postings.
 The forums are where the action is, but there is more to this.
 It is a social network without the politics of other public mega social media sites like Facebook.
 Only horse advocates are here, and you can DM (direct message) each other and even start a group without fearing the world watching you.

 - You get exclusive access to special live podcasts and live webinars.

 - You will have access to these two courses 1) How To Feed Horses and 2) The Essentials Of Equine Dentistry.
 And there are more to come!
 These courses offer a deep dive into subjects with quizzes after each unit plus a final exam.

 - Another exclusive for members is the access to organized material in grouped blogs, booklets and courses for easier access.

 I’m Saddled Up.
 Now What?

-- An introduction to coat colors and patterns
+- Coat colors and patterns

 - Driving tips for hauling horses